mortenmoulder/TwitchClipper/README.md

 Use your slashes, your A-Z, your 0-9, and so on outside of the curly brackets as much as you want.
 If you want a folder to be named `awesome`, just write that.

+To make your own expression, edit the `appsettings.json` and find the Download -> SavePathExpression.

 ### Example
 If you want your clips to be saved as: